Rishabh5752/Twitter-sentiment-analysis/README.md

 # Twitter-sentiment-analysis
 This is a tool which helps in analysing the sentiment of tweets made by users on Twitter by using NLP(natural language proessing), and fetches the real-time data using Tweepy and Twitter developer account.
-For privacy reasons, I have not shown my authentication key.

 AUTHENTICATION:-
 For authentication, I applied for a Twitter developer account from which I got the the authentication key which is important to establish the connection between the real-time data and the tool.